 The prologue of this story is an old door that needed to be stripped.
 I brought in my amateur stripper, Doc Karen, to serve as my photo model for this two part pictorial.
 Even anesthesiologists have to moonlight to make ends meet these days.
 I was gratified that she took our tutorial seriously enough to wear her surgical scrubs (mismatched as they were).

 Karen’s own house is full of painted architectural woodwork so she wanted to learn how the paint stripping process worked.
-Since it’s her door now I was only too happy to hand her the tools and take my position behind the camera, tucking an occasional dollar bill in her rubber glove and yelling, “Take it all off, baby!” until she threatened to beat me stupid.
+Since it’s her door now I was only too happy to hand her the tools and take my position behind the camera, tucking an occasional dollar bill in her rubber glove and yelling, “Take it all off, baby!” until she reminded me that she knew 60 ways to kill me undetectably.

 The first thing she did was get the door in a comfortable working position on a pair of sawhorses.
 Whenever possible, try to remove the woodwork and get it horizontal.
 This applies to baseboards and casings too.
 If you don’t, you’ll know why this is a good idea about twenty minutes into working with a heavy heat gun.
 These things ain’t hair dryers.